 The morning of surgery

 If you are instructed to take medications the morning of surgery, you may do so with a small sip of water.
 Do not eat or drink anything from the time you were told; this includes ice, mints, gum, hard candy and chewing tobacco.
 This is important for your safety, as such items increase your saliva, and it’s important that your stomach be empty.
-Be aware that the anesthesiologist could cancel the surgery if these instructions are not followed.
+Be aware that the anesthesia provider could cancel the surgery if these instructions are not followed.

 Please arrive on time.
 There are many things we have to do to prepare you for surgery, and it takes time.
 When you get to the preoperative area, you will be asked your name and date of birth many times; this is for your safety.